shrutin0492/Computational-Thinking-with-Python-Integrated-Lab/README.md

 c.
 Calculates the frequency of each word in a list of strings.

-d.
-Stores and displays details of 'n' countries using dictionaries, including name, capital, and per capita income.
-Also, finds the country with the highest and second lowest per capita income.
+d. i.
+Stores and displays details of 'n' countries using dictionaries, including name, capital, and per capita income. ii.
+Finds the country with the highest and second lowest per capita income.

 ### Program 3: Creating Python and Java Classes